aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 ## Pipeline Configuration

-In this template, Hydra is the configuration framework of choice for the data preparation and model training pipelines script (or any pipelines that doesn't belong to the model serving aspects).
+In this template, Hydra is the configuration framework of choice for the data preparation and model training pipelines (or any pipelines that doesn't belong to the model serving aspects).

 The configurations for logging, pipelines and hyperparameter tuning